If the term data hygiene conjures up images of scrub brushes and your email list, you’re on the right path to what the term really means.

 Data hygiene ensures GDPR, CASL, and CAN-SPAM compliance

-GDPR–also known as the 4-letter heart attack for marketers–is a set of data privacy and security precautions that was enacted by the EU on May 25th, 2018.
+GDPR–also known as the 4-letter heart attack for marketers–is a set of privacy and security precautions that was enacted by the EU on May 25th, 2018.

 GDPR is seen as more thorough than the American (CAN-SPAM) and Canadian (CASL) counterparts, with the full text of GDPR being a stunning 99 pages long.